-Comparative Media Studies program, while in Spring 2012 she was a Visiting Research Scholar at the
+Comparative Media Studies program; in Spring 2012 she was a Visiting Research Scholar at the

-Program in Literature at Duke University, U.S. while in Winter 2016 she was a Visiting Research Scholar at the
+Program in Literature at Duke University, U.S.; in Winter 2016 she was a Visiting Research Scholar at the

-Department of English at York University, Toronto, Canada.
+Department of English at York University, Toronto, Canada; in winter 2022 she was a Visiting Research Scholar at University of Alberta (Augustana Campus) and York University (Toronto.
 She is the coordinator of the project "

 Urban Environments in Transition" (Alumni Engagement Innovation Fund-International Competition 2012 with the participation of the Fulbright Foundation).
 She is also the co-director of the